maximgeller/projects/fake_news_naive_bayes/tutorial.md

 In this tutorial we'll be doing the same thing, but with news stories!
 ### The Bag of Words Model
 In order to classify news as fake or not, our model needs a vocabulary!
 This is where our bag of words comes in.
-In this project, we'll be using sklearn's CountVectorizer in order to convert our text into
+In this project, we'll be using sklearn's CountVectorizer in order to convert our text into a dictionary that maps every unique word to the number of times it appears in the data.
+This feature extractor will also *convert the words into vectors* that we can fit to our model.